-HLAC only writes individual annuity contracts.
+Hodge Life Assurance Company ("HLAC", "the Company") only writes individual annuity contracts.
 All business is written in the United Kingdom.
-The Company matches pension annuity liabilities with lifetime mortgage assets, corporate bonds and cash.
+The Company matches pension annuity liabilities with lifetime mortgages and reversions, corporate bonds and cash.

-The Company has made a pre-tax profit of £6.1 million for the year.
-Although this is significantly down on the 2017 figure of £14.8 million, the profit for last year benefitted from one-off items which have not recurred.
-As we reported last year, the adoption of the Continuous Mortality Investigation's 2016 model of mortality improvement ("CMI_2016") had a positive impact on the 2017 results of £15.5 million.
-The underlying level of profit remains strong.
+The Company has made a pre-tax profit of £14.4 million for the year up from £6.1m last year.
+This represents a significant increase, however this includes a number of one-off items which may not recur in future years, most notably the adoption of the Continuous Mortality Investigation's 2018 model of mortality improvement ("CMI_2018") which has had a positive impact on the 2019 results of £4.9 million.
+However, the underlying level of profit remains strong.

-\pounds 47.5m of new single premium annuity business was written in the year.
-This is an increase of 62% compared to the previous year.
+\pounds 41.6m of new single premium annuity business was written in the year.
+This is a slight decrease on prior year.